Rise-Vision/rise-common-component/README.md

 }
 `

+Logs the following errors to GBQ:

-If a file with an invalid extension is encountered, a `format-invalid` error is logged to GBQ.
+- `format-invalid` - A file with an invalid extension is encountered

-If all provided files have invalid extensions, an `all-formats-invalid` error is logged to GBQ.
+- `all-formats-invalid` - All files have invalid formats

 ### Valid Files Mixin Example